 Ultimate Guide to Smoking Brisket in Masterbuilt Electric Smoker

 Apart from having the right type of electric smoker, make sure to keep these things in mind when you're picking out your Brisket.

 - Patented side wood chip loading system allows you to add wood chips without opening door

-- Bluetooth Smart technology allows you to control temperature, lighting, monitor meat temperature,...
+- Bluetooth Smart technology allows you to monitor and control your meat and smoker temperature from...

 - Four chrome-coated smoking racks